Officers remind motorists of consequences of drink driving

-Ahead of the weekend, Road Policing officers have again issued an appeal to motorists not to drink and drive.
+Road Policing officers have issued an appeal to motorists not to drink and drive ahead of the weekend.

-Last weekend more than ten drivers were caught allegedly over the limit across the North East including in Aberdeen, Fraserburgh, Inverurie and Moray.
+Last weekend (October 13 and 14) more than ten drivers were caught allegedly over the limit across the North East including in Aberdeen, Fraserburgh, Inverurie and Moray.

-And during the early hours of Thursday, October 18, a 28 years-old man was charged in connection with alleged drink driving after being caught at more than four times the prescribed limit on the A98 in the Buckie area.
+During the early hours of Thursday, October 18, a 28-year-old man was charged in connection with alleged drink driving after being caught at more than four times the prescribed limit on the A98 in the Buckie area.

 Road Policing Sergeant Colin Matheson said: “It is extremely disappointing and worrying that despite continued messages and enforcement we are still finding people behind the wheel over the limit.